Ziggeo/ziggeo-wp-videowalls-for-ziggeo/readme.txt

 == Upgrade notice ==

-= 1.8 =
+= 1.8.2 =
-* Improvement: Chessboard grid videowall template is now behaving properly - in a chess type manner.
+* Support: Small change has been made to support the new location of the Templates Editor.
+If you update the videowall it will still support the old location as well.

 == Changelog ==